emmt/FITSHeaders.jl/README.md

   restricted set of upper case letters (bytes 0x41 to 0x5A), decimal digits (hexadecimal codes 0x30 to 0x39), hyphen (hexadecimal code 0x2D), or underscore (hexadecimal code 0x5F).
-In a FITS file, keywords shorter than 8 characters are padded with ordinary spaces (hexadecimal code 0x20).
+In a FITS file, keywords shorter than 8 characters are right-padded with ordinary spaces (hexadecimal code 0x20).

 - `HIERARCH` FITS keywords start with the string `"HIERARCH "` (with a single trailing space) followed by one or more words composed from the same